 A beautiful thing about pollinator gardens is that you can do as much or as little work on it as you want after doing a little prep work.
 The garden can be as small as a window box or as large as a meadow that takes up your entire yard.
 Just place it in a nice sunny spot and provide the right conditions, and you will make our pollinator friends happy.

 Pollinator gardening is some of the most economical gardening you can do.
-You can start your garden with seed, which takes a bit more prep work, usually using a method called solarizatiion, which involves laying black plastic on the ground to kill vegetation, or using transplants directly.
+You can start your garden with seed, which takes a bit more prep work as you have to remove the plants and vegetation presently in the area, use transplants directly.
 When using transplants, there are two types of plants to use.
 Full plants that have some size to them or plugs, which are smaller plants that are much cheaper, younger plants that come in smaller 2-inch tubes that you can buy in large quantities.
 If you are planting a larger area, using plugs or seeds is the way to go.

 It would help if you also looked around online for offers from organizations that support pollinator gardens.
 Many offer resources in the way of discounts or free seeds or plants to support the creation of pollinator gardens.